 The starting point for the Illinois Exempt Organization Income and Replacement Tax Return is the unrelated business taxable income or loss after deducting income exempt from tax by reason of the United States or Illinois Constitutions, or by reason of law, statute or treaties of the United States, and adding back any Illinois income tax deducted on the federal return.

-You must file Form IL-990-T, Illinois Exempt Organization Income and Replacement Tax Return, if you are an organization exempt from federal income tax by reason of Section 501(a) of the Internal revenue Code (IRC) and earn or receive unrelated business taxable income as determined under IRC, Section 512, and
+You must file Form IL-990-T, Exempt Organization Income and Replacement Tax Return, if you are an organization exempt from federal income tax by reason of Section 501(a) of the Internal revenue Code (IRC) and earn or receive unrelated business taxable income as determined under IRC, Section 512, and

-We grant you an automatic six-month extension of time to file your exempt organization tax return.
 You are not required to file Form IL-505-B, Automatic Extension Payment, in order to obtain this automatic extension.
 However, if you expect tax to be due, you must use Form IL-505-B to pay any tentative tax due in order to avoid interest and penalty on tax not paid by the original due date of the return.
 An extension of time to file your Form IL-990-T does not extend the amount of time you have to pay your Illinois tax liability.

 If you need to correct or change your return after it has been filed, you must file Form IL-990-T-X, Amended Exempt Organization Income and Replacement Tax Return.
 Returns filed before the extended due date of the return are treated as your original return for all purposes.

-For more information see Form IL-990-T-X instructions.
+For more information see Form IL-990-T-X Instructions.
 You should file Form IL-990-T-X only after you have filed a processable Illinois Income Tax return.
 You must file a separate Form IL-990-T-X for each tax year you wish to change.

 Do not file another Form IL-990-T with “amended” figures to change your originally filed Form IL-990-T.